TheOrsia/pin-app-folders-to-dash/README.md

 1. git clone https://github.com/TheOrsia/pin-folders-to-dash
 2. cd pin-folders-to-dash
 3. cp -r pin-folders-to-dash@TheOrsia ~/.local/share/gnome-shell/extensions/
+4. Log out and back in and enable it from the Extensions app

 * Do you want "Get it on GNOME Extensions"?
 Coming soon...